swiftlang/swift-evolution/proposal-templates/0000-swift-template.md

 If significant changes or improvements suggested by members of the community were incorporated into the proposal as it developed, take a moment here to thank them for their contributions.
-Swift evolution is a collaborative process, and everyone's input should recieve recognition!
+Swift evolution is a collaborative process, and everyone's input should receive recognition!